Procedures for Students in the Cooperative M.Div

 - If requested, the student may request another core faculty or faculty associate provide a second letter of recommendation to support the student’s application to the partnering school.

 - A copy of the student’s transcript from Hartford Seminary, officially requested by the student to be sent to the partner institution (the normal transcript fee will be waived).

 3. The Application deadlines for submitting materials to the each institution are as follows:

 |Fall Semester Admission||Spring Semester Admission|

-12. Students must select their courses carefully, under the guidance of their advisor at Hartford Seminary, to accumulate the optimal combination of courses that will be transferable.
-It is important to keep in mind, however, that the final determination of which courses will be transferred, and toward what curricular requirements, rests with Andover Newton Theological School or Yale Divinity school, who will be the degree granting institution.
+7. Students should follow the Ministerial Studies curricula, under the guidance of their advisor at Hartford Seminary, to maximize the courses 36 credit-hours that will be transferable.
+It is important to keep in mind, however, that the final determination of which courses will be transferred, and toward what curricular requirements, rests with the partnering schools who will be the degree granting institution.

 8. If, for any reason, a student is not accepted into a partner institution, does not matriculate, or decides not to transfer, they may still complete the final requirement of the Ministerial Studies specialization and graduate with a Master of Arts in Interreligious Studies at Hartford Seminary.